 The state of the Dutch economy

-The DNB business cycle indicator allows us to detect turnarounds in trends for the Dutch economy in good time.
-We use it to look up to six months ahead.
-The aspects we study are consumer confidence in economic conditions, business activity we expect in Germany, new manufacturing orders, manufacturing materials procurement and interest rates.
+The DNB business cycle indicator allows us to identify changes in Dutch economic developments up to six months ahead.
+We look at consumer confidence in economic conditions, expected business activity in Germany, new manufacturing orders, manufacturing materials procurement and interest rates.

-We prepare our projections for the Dutch economy using a macroeconomic model named DELFI.
+We prepare our projections for the Dutch economy with a macroeconomic model named DELFI.
 We also use it to assess the consequences for the Dutch economy of changes in economic policy or economic conditions.
-The DELFI tool allows you get your hands on the controls of the Dutch economy.
-For example, you can see the effects of lower or higher oil prices, more or less world trade, or higher or lower wages.
+Would you like to try this out, too?
+Get behind the controls of the Dutch economy with our DELFI-Tool and discover, for example, the consequences of higher energy prices or higher wages.

 Publications about the state of our economy

-In addition to the Economic Developments and Outlook and our business indicator, we also regularly publish studies, news releases and speeches on current economic topics.
-You can find more of these publications using the search function on this website.
+We regularly publish studies, news releases and speeches on current economic topics.
+You can find these under ‘Interesting articles’ on this page, under ‘Publications’ or by using the search option.